rynoV/calumsieppert.me-v3/README.md

             many things, including tag1, tag2, and tag3."
 -   [ ] Add resume
 -   [ ] Try yarn 2
+    -   Tried it, got stuck referencing the dependencies in `gatsby-config` for `gatsby-plugin-codegen` to pull out GraphQL fragements.

 ## Assets